 All positions require a minimum Bachelors degree in the appropriate field(s) and experience as indicated.

-Training will be provided for the common techniques used in the lab.
-Experience with immunocytochemistry and cell culture is preferred.
-A bachelor’s degree in neuroscience, biology or a related field is required.
-To apply for this position, please go to http://apply.interfolio.com/33383
+Training will be provided for common techniques used in the lab.
+Experience with immunohistochemistry and cell culture is preferred.
+A bachelor’s degree in immunology, neuroscience, biology, or related fields is required.

 Monell is an equal opportunity employer.